Let’s be honest, we watch Dragon’s Den because we all still secretly harbour ambitions to be rich and famous.

 Where’s the exit?

 The investment world’s unique homonym.
-Definition one: All investors want their exit: how much money do I get back, and when?
+All investors want their exit: how much money do I get back, and when?
 Get that right and you’ll be heading for the world of rich and famous, get it wrong and you will be looking for the door.